Payment DeferralS Explained.

 As it will take you longer to pay back the amount borrowed, there will be additional interest to pay.
 This will be calculated using the same rate stated on your agreement and will be spread across your remaining monthly repayments, causing them to increase.

-Will this affect my Optional Final Payment on a PCP agreement?
+How will this affect my Optional Final Payment and mileage allowance on a PCP agreement?

 If you are on a Select Personal Contract Purchase (PCP) agreement, a Payment Deferral will delay the date of your Optional Final Payment by the number of monthly payments that you defer.

 Your car is therefore likely to be worth less at the end of the agreement.
 This may affect how you decide to exercise your choice of options available at the end of your agreement.
 You still have the option to return the vehicle without paying the Optional Final Payment but please be aware that vehicle damage and excess mileage charges may be payable, as per your original contract.

 For deferrals up to three months in total (whether taken as one deferral or as more than one deferral adding up to three months in total):

 - The amount of your Optional Final Payment will not change.
 However, the interest you are charged for the deferral period includes interest on this Optional Final Payment because this amount will be outstanding for longer.

 - The mileage allowance (total contract mileage) in your agreement will not change.
 If you choose to return the vehicle at the end of the agreement you will be charged for any excess mileage over this allowance.
 The mileage allowance and excess mileage charge per mile is shown on your agreement.
 You can view your contract details anytime via our MyBMWFinance self-service facility.